powsybl/powsybl-optimizer/divergence-analyser/README.md

 Refer to the next section for further details. **The default setting has no penalization active**, and invoking the method ```setAllPenalization(true)``` enables the penalization of all network parameters.

-Once the results are obtained, you can print the computed penalties (expressed in per unit or international units) and run indicators, using the following code:
+Once the results are obtained, the user can print the computed penalties (expressed in per unit or international units) and run indicators, using the following code:

  ```java